Category Archives: Wine Country

 Ride out of town on Graton Rd.
 You are immediately in the midst of the Occidental riding experience: looming, cathedral-like redwoods, narrow lanes, no shoulder, some cars.
 This is the connector between Graton and Occidental, so it sees some traffic.
 I intentionally started later in the morning, to miss the morning work rush, and got passed by perhaps 6 cars.

 Go R onto Green Hill Rd., largely car-free, then R onto Occidental Rd.
-Occidental is our only real risk of serious traffic, but if you’re after the morning rush and heading west (as you are) it shouldn’t be bad.
+Occidental is our only real risk of serious traffic, but if you’re after the morning rush and heading south/west (as you are) it shouldn’t be bad.
 Go R onto Jonive (“ho NEEV”) and prepare to experience serious cycling joy.

 Jonive Road